spsforks/SCons-scons-wiki/UnitTests.md

         '''
         app = str(source[0].abspath)
         if os.spawnle(os.P_WAIT, app, env['ENV'])==0:
-                open(str(target[0]),'w').write("PASSED\n")
+            with open(str(target[0]),'w') as f:
+                f.write("PASSED\n")
         else:
             return 1

 def unitTestActionString(target, source, env):
         '''
         Return output string which will be seen when running unit tests.
         '''
         return 'Running tests in ' + str(source[0])

 def addUnitTest(env, target=None, source=None, *args, **kwargs):
-        '''
-        Add a unit test
+        '''Add a unit test

-        Parameters:
+        Args:
             target - If the target parameter is present, it is the name of the test executable
             source - list of source files to create the test executable. any additional parameters are passed along directly to env.Program().

         Returns:
             The scons node for the unit test.

         Any additional files listed in the env['UTEST_MAIN_SRC'] build variable are also included in the source list.
         All tests added with addUnitTest can be run with the test alias: